 (Back to Haunted Movies Index)

 A young couple Katie (Katie Featherston) and Micah (Micah Sloat) believe their trendy place is haunted and go about filming it with a video camera.
 Well, I should clarify that she—the ingenue, Katie—is haunted by a demon.
 It is not necessarily their comfy two-story San Diego home, which does not seem too scary as it is both too new and too comfortable to strike any sort of creepy haunted house chord.
 Rather the demon haunts her.
 It follows her.
 It torments her when she sleeps.
 It lives in the home with them.
-She is the focus of the haunting—In that regards, the demon is not unlike an unwanted in-law!
+She is the focus of the haunting—In that regard, the demon is not unlike an unwanted in-law!

 I am not that familiar with the difference between "demons" and "ghosts" insofar as they appear in movies.
-It seems to me that a demon—much like a personal demon—such as alcoholism—can follow someone around their whole life, and that battles with demons are, in a sense, personal battles, and can be metaphorical in nature.
+It seems to me that a demon—much like a personal demon—such as alcoholism—can follow someone around their whole life, and that battles with demons are, in a sense, personal battles and can be metaphorical in nature.
 Give the movie credit because it can play on a metaphorical level, though I am not sure its creators intended such lofty aspirations.
 In the case of Paranormal Activity, the demon is a real one and this film has an air of pure entertainment.

 It may be purely accidental that Paranormal Activity works on this more sophisticated metaphorical level.
 This might explain the film's massive appeal.
-After all, most casual film goers never articulate a film's deeper connection beyond a feeling that it was simply "good" or "scary."
+After all, most casual film goers never articulate a film's deeper connection beyond a feeling that it was simply "good" or "scary".
 However, it is the presence of such higher underpinnings such as metaphor that usually elevate films, whether by accident or design.

 The demon in Paranormal Activity follows Katie into her and her boyfriend's really nice place.
 And why not a nice house for a change?
 Wouldn't a demon prefer a trendy condo to an old dilapidated haunted house?
 If I were a demon, I would surely go for the spacious foyer, handsome crown molding, elegant dining room and the dramatic French door entrance to the study.
 I mean, who said ghosts—eh— demons, have to live on the cheap?